Rock Park Railway Bridge – emergency closure

 What we are doing

-Our news centre article can be found here, which include comments from Councillor Stuart Hughes and Councillor John Mathews.
+Our news centre article can be found here which includes comments from Councillor Stuart Hughes and Councillor Caroline Leaver.

 A signed pedestrian/cycle diversion will be in place via Barnstaple Long Bridge.
 You are advised to allow additional time for your journeys.